 When you want the best in a Folding Shovel, you need to turn to the one that Uncle Sam has issued for years.
 This one is a Trifolder, and unlike the current NATOissue, doesn’t use that screw tightening mechanism that fouls and becomes useless in the field, no cheap substitutes here.

 You have an aluminum handle, and High Carbon Steel bladed head.
 Unlike many of the other brands that outsource to China the company is still making its products in Michigan.

 There are not too many things to talk about when it comes to the original entrenching tool.
 3 lbs., 26 inches long, and folds down to fit in a Molle Bag or one of a number of other bags made for them over the years.
 It pops open in a snap and screws to lock and unlike the Gerber doesn’t foul if sand and mud are around.

 So, if you want a real E-Tool to dig a trench to keep water from running into your tent at night or you want to dig a real foxhole to sleep in.
-You can do that and more with the original Folding Shovel that was inspired off the tool the Romans used to build their Empire with.
+You can do that and more with the original Folding Shovel that was inspired by the tool the Romans used to build their Empire.
 The GI E-Tool has been used all over the world and is still the best.